masaki925/cv/en/readme.md

 |April 2019 - Present (3+ years)|
 |Tokyo, JP|

-Developed & maintained data products for E-learning platform ([Study Sapuri (Google translated)](http://translate.google.com/translate?langpair=ja%7Cen&hl=en&u=https://brand.studysapuri.jp/)):
+Developed & maintained data products for E-learning platform ([Study Sapuri (Google translated)](http://translate.google.com/translate?langpair=ja%7Cen&hl=en&u=https://brand.studysapuri.jp/)) as a Lead Engineer in sub-team, towards totally 30-40 members project:

-- Search
+- ML App PoC (PM x 1, DS x 1, devs x 2)
-  - With SpeechToText API, make the index of teacher speeches from 100K+ vidoes on Elastic Search using Airflow pipeline, and make it available through Python API to main platform built with Rails.
+  - A product to shorten assessment exams by prediction based on students answering logs.
-  - Designed & implemented the logging system such as tracking process, format, versioning, session management, A/B test platform, and tuned the weight of each field on the index
+  - Major accomplishments: Designed a MLOps pipeline to support Data Scientist modeling PDCA cycle and shipping to the production, and also implemented the mock app to support planner's planning PDCA.
-- Recommendation
+- Recommendation (PM x 1, DS x 2, devs x 4)
-  - With Popularity calculation, learning log analytics, and Collaborative Filtering to generate recommendation on GCP, and make it available through Python API to main platform built with Rails.
+  - With Popularity calculation, learning log analytics, and Collaborative Filtering to generate recommendation on GCP, and make it available through Python API to the main platform built with Rails.
-  - To support the continuous enhancement, designed and built the workflow of Data Scientist and Data engineer on Vertex AI, and CF recommendation improved 5 times the KPI
+  - Major accomplishments: Released it as a micro service on k8s, having 2 major updates collaborating with data scientists, and also released a brand-new architecture on GCP following CQRS design pattern, maintained over 3 years, without any critical issues.
-- ML App PoC
+- Search (PM x1, devs x 4)
-  - A product to shorten assessment exam by prediction based students answering logs.
+  - With SpeechToText API, make the index of teacher speeches from 100K+ videos on Elastic Search using Airflow pipeline, and make it available through Python API to the main platform built with Rails.
-  - To accelerate the Data Scientist and Planner's PDCA cycle, designed & implemented the MLOps platform and mock apps.
+  - Major accomplishments: Released it as a micro service on k8s, including logging design to track the KPI, maintained over 3 years, without any critical issues.

 **Awards**: